What Is a Breast Lift?

-The best candidates for a breast lift are healthy non-smoking women, 30’s to 50’s, who have stretched skin and diminished breast volume, and who have completed childbearing.
-Future pregnancy and/or nursing is possible, but may stretch the skin and affect the results of your procedure.
+The best candidates for a breast lift are healthy, non-smoking women typically between the ages of 30 and 50 who have stretched skin and diminished breast volume.
+Dr. Matas also suggests that prospective breast lift patients be finished having children.
+While future pregnancy and/or nursing is possible, doing so may stretch the skin and affect the results of your procedure.

 Our board-certified plastic surgeon, Jamed Matas, MD, has extensive experience in breast lift surgery.
 If you are considering a breast lift, the first step in the process is scheduling a consultation with Dr. Matas.
 During this appointment, you will have the opportunity to tell Dr. Matas about your breast concerns and cosmetic goals.
 Be prepared to discuss your physical and emotional health, as well as provide information about any previous surgeries, your pregnancies and breastfeeding, and any relevant medical issues (past and current).
 You will also need to name any herbs, supplements, prescriptions, and over-the-counter medications you take.